Grocery Store Shooting: Who Is Ahmad Al Aliwi Alissa?

 He was booked into the Boulder County Jail after being released from the hospital.

-In the arrest affidavit, the suspect is named as Ahmad Al Aliwi Alissa.
-A student by that name attended Arvada West High School beginning in March 2015 until he graduated in May 2018.
+Alissa attended Arvada West High School beginning in March 2015 until he graduated in May 2018, officials confirmed.

 According to police records, his only previous criminal history is a charge for third-degree assault out of Arvada in 2018.